← Back to 史記

 西

-In the winter of the fourteenth year, and the Xiongnu planned to enter the border as bandits, attacked the Zhaona pass, and killed the Beidi Commandant Ang.
+In the winter of the fourteenth year, the Xiongnu planned to enter the frontier as raiders.
+They attacked the Zhaona pass and killed Ang, Commandant of Beidi.
 The emperor then dispatched three generals to garrison Longxi, Beidi, and Shangjun.
 He appointed Commandant Zhou She as Guard General and Chamberlain Zhang Wu as General of Chariots and Cavalry, stationed north of the Wei River with one thousand chariot teams and one hundred thousand cavalry.
 The emperor in person encouraged the army, restrained the troops while explaining the teachings and commands, and granted gifts to the army officials and soldiers.
 The emperor desired to in person lead the attack on the Xiongnu.
 The ministers remonstrated, but he listened to none of them.
 The Empress Dowager firmly detained the emperor, so he stopped.
-Thereupon the Marquis of Dongyang Zhang Xiangru was made General-in-Chief, the Marquis of Cheng Chi was made interior Minister, Luan Bu was made general, and they attacked the Xiongnu.
+The Marquis of Dongyang, Zhang Xiangru, was then made General-in-Chief; the Marquis of Cheng, Chi, was made Interior Minister; and Luan Bu was made general.
+They attacked the Xiongnu.
 The Xiongnu fled and escaped.

 27